roytang/blog/content/post/2025/09/weeknotes-08-31/index.md

 - My week was kind of boring and uneventful, and I spent most of it at home.
 I did get to focus on some backlogged tasks I've had for a while and made some real progress!
 These are things that only matter to me.
 - No other blog posts this past week.
+- My trivia bot has been dead for a while, so I let the domain (triviastorm.net) expire yesterday.
+The website content has been migrated to https://trivia.roytang.net

 ### Media Diet